 - Clothing (must have business logo)

-- Tools and equipment – purchase, lease or repairs
+- Tools and equipment – purchase, lease and repairs

 - Protective items (hard hats, steel cap boots, safety glasses etc.)